BloomTech-Labs/labs9-cleaner-pos/Script.md

 ## Travis CI:
 To ensure consistently high build qualities and prevent regressions we implemented Travis as our CI tool.
 It automatically runs test on branches and PRs and maintains high confidence when merging.

+## APIs:
+To streamline certain points of functionality, we chose a few third-party APIs to assist us.
+Stripe is integrated as the payment processor to outsource PCI compliance and monetary liability, and minimizes delays for property managers that want to get paid after each stay.
+Leaflet Maps is a lightweight map that conveniently indicates property location to assist with logistic planning, and due to its small package size, it has no noticeable negative impact on application performance.
+Uppy, an open source file management service, was chosen because it ensures the integrity of file uploads to user accounts and has unparalleled flexibility by fetching files from local devices and multiple cloud services such as Google Drive and Dropbox.